 Once you have the basics figured out, lock down a date with the bride and start sending out invites.
 Depending on the location of the bachelorette and how much travel is involved, you’re going to want to send out invites at least two to three months in advance.
 For international destinations, give the group at least four or five months’ notice.

 Though a formal invitation isn’t usually necessary, you might consider an email with a memorable graphic or evite to build some hype.
-Most importantly, make sure that you give invitees a timeline to RSVP so that the rest of the party planning isn’t put on hold.
+Most importantly, make sure that you give invitees a timeline or time frame to RSVP so that the rest of the party planning isn’t put on hold.
 The sooner you start letting people know, the sooner you can start securing flights and lodging.

-Once you’ve got your list of attendees and walked them through the plan (including estimated costs), it’s time to make reservations for accommodations and transportation.
+Once you’ve finalized your guest list and walked them through the plan (including estimated costs), it’s time to make reservations for accommodations and transportation.
 In many cases, hotels will offer the option to reserve a block of rooms, although this might not be necessary if you’re holding a smaller party.
 For groups of 10 or less, an Airbnb or VRBO might be the most reasonable option.
 Just make sure that you talk through sleeping arrangements (and read through the cancellation policy) before you book anything.

 Depending on your destination, you’re likely going to need to book some form of transportation as well, whether it be flights or a limo to take you winery hopping.
 This should be booked around the same time as lodging, or as soon as you have a date and destination.
 If you’re going to be footing the bill for most of the upfront costs, make sure that you collect some of the money in advance.
 This works as a sort of “insurance” policy so that you don’t end up financially strapped if someone has to bail at the last minute.